rajat29gupta/ratify/README.md

 #### Type Conversion

 In the process of validating the properties based on the schema, ratify will attempt to convert path, header, and query params to the type defined in the schema.
-For example, if you have a query paramter called `limit` and it's type is `number`, since all query parameters are parsed as strings by Hapi, ratify will convert the string to a number.
+For example, if you have a query parameter called `limit` and its type is `number`, since all query parameters are parsed as strings by Hapi, ratify will convert the string to a number.

 Ratify can also specifically convert query parameters that are intended to be arrays.
 For example, both of the following query strings will result in a property called `types` having an array value: